mentalcardgames/mentalcardgames.github.io/organisational/contribute.md

 somewhere in `.vitepress/config` either in navbar or sidebar.
 It will automatically be indexed for search.
 Commit your changes to the main branch and the website will automatically be redeployed.

+Take a look at these [Examples](/markdown-examples) to see what features are available.